papalozarou/piRouter/README.md

 Before restarting the SSH server, generate SSH keys on your local machine and add them to the Pi.
 The method of generating varies from OS to OS – Linode have [a great guide](https://www.linode.com/docs/guides/set-up-and-secure/).

-On the Pi we need to set up the folder and file to store the public key, ensuring that the correct permissions are set on the server `.ssh` folder – `700` – and `authorized_keys` file – `600`:
+On the Pi you need to set up the `.ssh` folder and `authorized_keys` file to store the public key, ensuring that the correct permissions are set on the folder – `700` – and the file – `600`:

 ```
 :~ $ mkdir ~/.ssh